eshanama18/Hackathon/readme2.md

 ## Customer Requests

-- Simple, easy to navigate, information - based
-    -  Only necessary resources (images, etc) included
+- Make jumbotron background a picture of the AcademiesHacks
+- Have four call to action buttons
+    - Student, Mentor, Volunteer Sign Up and Registration information
+- AcademiesHacks logo in the upper left corner
+- Time and Date on the jumbotron
+- Pictures and Links to Sponsors
-    -   Minimal amount of text
+- Descriptions of Workshops
-    -   Large, eye - catching buttons with clear purposes
--   Smooth User Experience
+- Schedule
-    -   CSS minimized
+- FAQ Section
-    -   Resource size minimized
-    -   Javascript placed at bottom

 ## Current Status